 With 2, 3 or 4 years of Spanish, French, or German in high school (or 2 semesters of language study in college), students usually...

 Take FLS/F/G 2201G and/or FLS/F/G 2202G and fulfill their Gen Ed Humanities requirement.

 Take 4 courses (12 credits total) on the 3000 to 4000 level to complete their Minor.

 With 4 years of high school study, many students are able to begin at the 3000 level.

 TEACHER LICENSURE PROGRAM

 Our Teacher Licensure Program is nationally recognized by the Council for the Accreditation of Educator Preparation (CAEP).
 As such it meets all national standards for the preparation of foreign language teachers established by CAEP as well as the American Council for the Teaching of Foreign Languages (ACTFL).

-Unique to Eastern Illinois University and our department is the course FLF/FLG/FLS Cadet Teaching.
-As a teacher candidate in this course, you have the opportunity to work with a faculty member and a team of other Teacher Licensure candidates to design a program to introduce French, German or Spanish to young learners.
-The culmination of this experience is to go into an area elementary school on a weekly basis for six weeks to deliver the program you have designed.
+Unique to Eastern Illinois University and our department is the course FLF/G/S 3401/3501 Cadet Teaching/Languages for Young Learners.
+As a teacher candidate in this course, you have the opportunity to work with a faculty member and a team of other candidates and advanced language students to design a program to introduce French, German or Spanish to young learners.
+The culmination of this experience is to go into an area elementary school on a weekly basis for six to seven weeks to deliver the program you have designed.

 For further information, contact the department chair directly: